Coveros-Archive/PiKubeCluster/README.md

 ## Let's join a node
 Do not use my command.
 That server is long since dead, anyway.
 Use your string that you copied from the kubeadm init you ran on the master node.
 I did tell you to save it.

+The join token will only last 24 hours.
+If you want to later join a node,

+     kubeadm token create --print-join-command

 ## From your workstation